wayneparrott/cordova-plugin-ezar-videooverlay/README.md

 - Android 4.2 and greater

 ##Getting Started
-Add the ezAR plugin to your Corodva project
+Add the ezAR plugin to your Corodva project the Cordova CLI

         cordova plugin add pathtoezar/com.ezartech.ezar

+Next in your Cordova JavaScript deviceready handler include the following JavaScript snippet to initialize ezAR and activate the camera on the back of the device.

+        ezar.initialize(
+            function() {
+                ezar.getBackCamera().start();
+                },
+            function(err) {
+                alert('unable to init ezar: ' + err);
+        });

+##Additional Documentation
 See [ezartech.com](http://ezartech.com) for documentation and support.

 ##License